Firmware Updates

 Note

 The RTC needs a WiFi network with internet access to download firmware updates.
-If the RTC connects to a WiFi network but cannot reach the update server, it will display a "no internet access" message — try a different network.
+If the RTC connects to a WiFi network but cannot reach the update server, it will briefly show a "No Connection" message and automatically restart.
+After the restart, reconnect to a network with internet access and retry the update from the menu.

 During the Update